-As described above, borehole 21-10554 encountered waste and the area characterized by borehole 21-10556 was later determined to not have been used for waste disposal.
-As a result, the data from these two boreholes were determined to not be representative of subsurface conditions beneath the disposal trenches, and these data were not used in the evaluation of the nature and extent of contamination presented in sections 6.4 and 7.4.
+As described above, borehole 21-10554 encountered waste and the area characterized by borehole 21-10556 was later determined not to have been used for waste disposal.
+As a result, the data from these two boreholes were determined not to be representative of subsurface conditions beneath the disposal trenches, and these data were not used in the evaluation of the nature and extent of contamination presented in sections 6.4 and 7.4.